ttalvitie/browservice/BUILD.md

 ## Compiling and running Browservice

-First build the patched CEF distribution as shown in the [Building CEF](#building-cef) section.
-Enter the Browservice working copy and run the following to extract the CEF distribution tarball and build its DLL wrapper library (replace `patched_cef_x86_64.tar.bz2` by the path of the CEF tarball you built):
+First obtain the patched CEF distribution as described in the [Obtaining patched CEF](#obtaining-patched-cef) section (either by downloading a prebuilt one or building it yourself).
+Enter the Browservice working copy and run the following to extract the CEF distribution tarball and build its DLL wrapper library (replace `patched_cef_x86_64.tar.bz2` by the path of the CEF tarball you obtained):

 ```
 ./setup_cef.sh patched_cef_x86_64.tar.bz2